 The past plays a critical role in the way we in the present understand the world, and in turn shapes our behavior, influences the way we make policy, and structures our interactions with other peoples and institutions.
 Because of this, history is an ideal minor for any major at Northeastern, whether you study International Affairs, Gender Studies, Sociology, Music, Computer Science, or Environmental Science, to name only a few possibilities.
 The History minor will add depth and context to your major field of study, and will build your skills in conducting research and constructing written arguments.

 Many History courses fulfill NuPath requirements in Societies and Institutions, Understanding Difference and Diversity, and Interpreting Culture.
-Please see individual course descriptions, or make an appointment to talk with History’s Interim Undergraduate Director for Academic Year 2018 – 2019, Professor Louise Walker, by emailing her at email@example.com.
+Please see individual course descriptions, or make an appointment to talk with an Undergraduate Program Director Simon Rabinovitch at email@example.com.